How to teach Music remotely

-With schools across the world getting to grips with online learning in the wake of the coronavirus pandemic, it’s important to consider that for skills-based subjects like music, this is not a simple task!
-Music teaching requires participation and collaboration in real time, which many online learning systems just aren’t set up to provide.
-So, what can we do to ensure that our pupils are getting their music entitlement?
+With schools across the world getting to grips with remote learning in the wake of the coronavirus pandemic, it’s important to consider that for skills-based subjects like primary Music, this is not a simple task!
+Music teaching requires participation and collaboration in real-time, which many online learning systems just aren’t set up to provide.
+So, what can we do to ensure that our pupils are getting their Music entitlement?

 Concentrating solely on theoretical and ‘knowledge based’ activity is not going to be incredibly inspiring or motivating for your pupils, so you might want to mix things up a bit with some more practical activities.
 One idea would be to set some listening activities, since these are easily manageable from home for most pupils, and again don’t require parents to have any particular special musical knowledge to support them.
 You could set a 5-day listening challenge and send out targeted questions and links to the music.
 Pupils could answer the questions and then create a response to their favourite piece at the end of the week, whether that is a picture, a dance, a piece of writing, or even their own piece of music.